+If you select "Yes," the display changes to the language code input mode.
+Select the first digit using the interface dial, and press the ENTER button to enter it.
+Repeat this until all four digits are filled.
+Press the ► button on the control panel to enter the new language code.
 If you made a mistake entering a number digit, press the ◀ button on the control panel.
 Then select and enter the correct digit as described.
 The display returns to the initial "Language" menu screen.

 Audio Language

-Language
+anguage

 Menu Language English

+\bigtriangleup

 Audio Language English

+$\neg \neg$

 Subtitle Language English

-You can select the dubbed language before playing DVDs. ł

-Select "Audio Language" by pressing S

-the $\mathbf{\nabla}$ or \mathbf{A} button.
-I
+You can select the dubbed language before playing DVDs.
+Select "Audio Language" by pressing the ∇ or \blacktriangle button.

-Follow the same instructions you I